Groundwater Dependent Natural Resources

-Land-altering activities have the potential to impact groundwater resources as well as groundwater dependent natural resources.
-Without proper land-use and water resource management, the following impacts may occur: reduced groundwater recharge, reduced groundwater quality, alterations to drinking water supply, and alterations to the functions and values of groundwater dependent natural resources.
+Land-altering activities can impact groundwater resources and groundwater dependent natural resources.
+Without proper land-use and water resource management, the following impacts may occur:

-The impairment of Brownโs Creek, declining groundwater levels, and reduced baseflow in the creek highlight the need to protect, conserve and utilize the regionโs groundwater in ways that protect public health, support economic growth and development, maintain habitat and ecosystem health, and provide for recreational opportunities.
+The impairment of Brown’s Creek, declining groundwater levels, and reduced baseflow in the creek highlight the need to protect, conserve, and utilize the region’s groundwater in ways that protect public health, support economic growth and development, maintain habitat and ecosystem health, and provide for recreational opportunities.

-- Develop, through theย Washington County Water Consortium, a county-wide groundwater monitoring plan and a data tracking and mapping system in coordination with WMOs.
+- Develop, through the Washington County Water Consortium, a county-wide groundwater monitoring plan and a data tracking and mapping system in coordination with WMOs.

 - Collaborate with LGUs and WMOs to identify and preserve regional recharge areas.
 Encourage LGUs and WMOs to incorporate protection of recharge areas into plan updates.